 Economy Minister Gordon Lyons today announced 20 training places on a new Assured Skills Academy with IT services provider Version 1.

-Successful applicants to the Department for the Economy’s fully funded Assured Skills Academy will receive eight weeks of industry-relevant pre-employment training at Belfast Metropolitan College.
+Successful applicants to the Assured Skills Academy will receive eight weeks of industry-relevant pre-employment training at Belfast Met.
 Completing the Academy guarantees an interview for a role with Version 1 in Belfast.

 The Minister said:

-“I am delighted to announce the third Version 1 Assured Skills Academy in partnership with Belfast Met.
-Twenty people will receive high quality training that will help prepare them for a professional career in the dynamic local IT services sector.
+“I am very pleased to announce this Assured Skills Academy with Version 1 and Belfast Met.
+Twenty people will receive high quality training that positions them strongly for a post in the dynamic local IT services sector.

 Lorna McAdoo, Director of Operations Version 1 NI, said:

-“This is our third Assured Skills Academy following on from the hugely successful Academies this year.
+“This is our second Assured Skills Academy following on from the hugely successful Academy earlier this year.
 These Assured Skills Academies will continue to run over the next two years and represent our ongoing commitment to Northern Ireland and our ambition to be one of the most successful IT companies here.
-Investment in local tech who can help our customers accelerate their digital transformation is paramount to this ambition.”
+Investment in local tech and IT talent who can help our customers accelerate their digital transformation is paramount to this ambition.”

-Participants in the Version 1 Assured Skills Academy will study areas including Microsoft Azure Fundamentals, Cyber Security, Software Testing, Design Thinking and programming languages including .net and C#.
+Participants in the Version 1 Assured Skills Academies will study areas including Microsoft Azure Fundamentals, Cyber Security, Software Testing, Design Thinking and MTA Software Programming Using Java.

 Experience is not required but applicants must hold at least a 2:2 degree in any discipline, or a level 5 qualification in an ICT or STEM Subject.